Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 2: The number of students requiring specially designed instruction through Special Education has increased over the last 3 years.
-Root Cause: Our dyslexia students are now being served as special education students.
+Problem Statement 1: The number of students requiring specially designed instruction through special education has increased over the last 3 years.

 Student Achievement